-Jorge Linares have been one my favourite offense fighters boxing in the last 10 years in my opinion!
-With beautiful footwork, great use of combination punching and power he is always exciting fighter to watch.
-Linares weakest area has probably been defense, but he uses his offense as way to counter this very weakness.
+Jorge Linares has been one of my favorite offensive fighters in the last 10 years!
+With beautiful footwork, great use of combination punching, and power, he is always an exciting fighter to watch.
+Linares’s weakest area has probably been defense, but he uses his offensive skills as a way to counter this very weakness.

-In this boxing style analysis I will give you a quick look at Linares’ background, accomplishments and of course look at his boxing style for you to hopefully take something from it.
+In this boxing style analysis, I will give you a look at Linares’s background, accomplishments, and of course look at his boxing style for you to hopefully take something from it.

 Who is Jorge Linares